Get the Best Car Insurance in Singapore

 The price of a COE should be a major consideration for any prospective car-owner, as there are times when it's possible to pay more for the COE than for your car.
 As a result, it's helpful to have a general idea of what people are paying for them, especially as you consider what reserve price you'll need to pay to succeed in the bidding process.
 It's also just as important to understand what drives changes in COE prices.
 In the following guide, we compare the average price of COEs in 2020 with prices from past years, and outline the primary factors that determine the cost of COEs.

 Average Cost of COE

 The following graph shows how the average COE price has changed over time from 2009 to the present day.
-As of December 2019, the average cost of COEs was S$27,853.
-This reflects a slight decline from 2018, which had an annual average cost of S$28,246.
+As of December 2020, the average cost of COEs was around S$30,000.
+This is similar to the previous years, though slightly higher.

 COE Renewal Loans

 |Reasons to use the Motorist: